RRK-CODER/portfolio-astro-/src/content/articles/emergency-fund.md

 Only **hardcore withdrawable cash** for such situations.
 I apply all the financial knowledge to the rest of my savings but not on emergency funds.

-My sole purpose is to help you with creating your EF, I am not trying to intimidate anyone, many of you including me are in healthy companies who haven't fired people in a decade but it's always good to be prepared for the worst and hope for the best and unsurprised by anything in between.
+My sole purpose of writing this blog is to help you all create a robust Emergency Fund.
+This is not to scare you all, but to prepare, so when storms comes, you would be at peace and get to sail your boat through easily.
+Many of you all including me are in healthy companies who haven't fired people in a decade but it's always good to be prepared for the worst and hope for the best and unsurprised by anything in between.
 Thank for reading till here, have a good day :)